AY2324S2-CS2103T-T09-4/tp/docs/DeveloperGuide.md

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
 2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+4. Should respond to user inputs within approximately 2-3 seconds.
+5. Should not depend on internet access to accomplish its core purpose.
+6. Should provide a simple and user-friendly GUI, focusing on readability and ease of use.
+7. Should be usable by a person who is TA-ing for the first time.
+8. Should provide comprehensive error messages and guidelines to recover from errors due to user input.
+9. Should provide a comprehensive and well-designed user documentation to guide users on how to use TAHelper.
+10. Should provide a comprehensive and well-designed developer documentation to guide developer on how to improve and develop TAHelper further.

 *{More to be added}*